hnaikdev/ios-api-service/README.md

 # iOS API Service

 A lightweight, modular, and extensible Swift networking framework designed to simplify API communication in iOS applications.
-It promotes clean architecture, protocol-oriented design, and full async/await support using `URLSession` and `Alamofire`.
+It promotes clean architecture, protocol-oriented design, and full async/await support using `Alamofire`.

 ---